 How do I find a clinical trial in Australia?

 First, talk to your doctor.
-He or she will be able to access an up-to-date listing of clinical trials.
+They will be able to access an up-to-date listing of clinical trials.

 Information about current MPN clinical trials in Australia, is also available to search HERE.
 (We suggest writing “myeloproliferative neoplasms” rather than a specific MPN in the Keyword category).